mtrk-dev/ISMRM-2025-Surfing-School-Hands-On-Open-Source-MR/README.md

 ## Simulating obtained sequences in KomaMRI
 The previously generated sequences can be tested using KomaMRI.
 The images shown in the presentation were obtained using two phantoms:
 * A cylinder phantom with two different compartments, supporting long TEs,
-* A brain phantom reproducing the caracteristics of a human brain and giving good results on shorter TEs.
+* A brain phantom reproducing the characteristics of a human brain and giving good results on shorter TEs.

-KomaMRI's graphical user interface can be used to simulate on the bain phantom, however it does not support the cylinder phantom.
+KomaMRI's graphical user interface can be used to simulate on the brain phantom, however it does not support the cylinder phantom.

 To simulate on either the cylinder or brain phantoms and obtain the same images featured in the presentation, go to  `Simulation` and run `educational2025_mtrk_simulation.jl`.
 This script will ask to provide the sequence folder, the sequence name and the phantom to simulate on before performing the simulation.
 Three julia libraries are necessary: KomaMRI, CUDA, and MAT.
 It is using GPU to accelerate the simulation.
 For machines with no CUDA support, please comment line 12 before running.
 It saves results as HTML files stored in `Simulation/Results`: